gbif/hp-vectornet/home.md

 If you like to share your vector surveillance data to the Vectornet Data portal, contact biohaw@efsa.europa.eu, or you can publish your data with the help of one of the GBIF nodes in your area, if available, if your country is not part of the GBIF network, you can reach out at helpdesk@gbif.org or health@gbif.org.

 ![overview](/assets/images/vn2.png){:standalone .has-text-centered}

-If you would like your already published dataset to be pulled on the GBIF portal, kindly contact [Vectornet coordinator](/www.ecdc.europa.eu/en/about-us/partnerships-and-networks/disease-and-laboratory-networks/vector-net), who will forward it to one of the [Vectornet experts](/#vectornet-experts) for validation.
-After validation, Vectornet will request the GBIF node or the appropriate GBIF contact to request to pull your data onto the portal.

 The validation of entomological surveillance data will involve checking the following aspects of the vector surveillance: